kujenga/website/content/blog/lunr-search.md

 if your site already does, setting something like that up would be a great next step!

-Additionally, while Lunr has seemed to be a great off-the-shelf fit for the capabilities we built out here, there are alternative search implementation that could be used for similar effect which as also aimed at static sites.
+Additionally, while Lunr is a great off-the-shelf fit for the capabilities we built out here, there are alternative search implementations that could be used for similar effect as they are also intended for static sites.
 [Fuse.js](fuseJSSite) is a similarly pure javascript fuzzy-search tool that would provide a slightly different user experience more akin to an editor.
-[Stork][storkSite] is another alternative which could provide richer functionality with match highlights, written in Rust and compiling to [WebAssembly][wasmSite].
+[Stork][storkSite] is another alternative that could provide richer functionality with match highlights, written in Rust and compiling to [WebAssembly][wasmSite].
 The [tinysearch][tinysearchGH] project uses a similar Rust/WebAssembly architecture, but has an interesting approach of bloom filters